SteelRazor47/medusa-plugin-tolgee/README.md

 ### SSG

+NOTE: Not strictly necessary after v1.4, since requests are batched.

-IF you have hundred of static pages to render, the default rate limit of Tolgee's free tier might cause timeouts while rendering.
+If you have hundred of static pages to render, the default rate limit of Tolgee's free tier might cause timeouts while rendering.
 Consider adding the following code to your `next.config.js`: it prevents the requests from waiting for the rate limit and timing out, by only processing a few pages at the time.
 Since it's network limited, this shouldn't affect build times.
 ```
 experimental: {